Emerald Basin and Sambro Bank Sponge Conservation Areas

 All commercial bottom-contact fishing gear.

-No other human activities that take place in this area are incompatible with the conservation of the ecological components of interest.
+No human activities that are incompatible with the conservation of the ecological components of interest may occur or be foreseeable within the area.

 These closures include portions of sponge areas identified as significant under the Policy for Managing the Impact of Fishing on Sensitive Benthic Areas.